Transitional Care Management

 - Partial hospitalization

-Health Care Professional Who May Furnish and Bill TCM:
+Health Care Professionals Who May Furnish and Bill TCM:

 - Clinical nurse specialist (CNS)

-Non-physicians must legally be authorized and qualified to provide this service in the state in which they are furnished.
+Non-physicians must legally be authorized and qualified to provide TCM in the state in which the service is furnished.

 What You Need to Know

 As health care moves from volume to value, TCM will be increasingly important.
-This service ensures that the highest risk patients receive the care they need immediately after a discharge from a hospital or other health care facility.
-Continuity of care provides a smooth transition for patients that improves care and quality of life, and helps prevent unnecessary readmission, reducing costs.
+This service ensures that patients receive the care they need immediately after a discharge from a hospital or other health care facility.
+Continuity of care provides a smooth transition for patients that improves care and quality of life, and helps prevent unnecessary readmission, thereby reducing costs.